alvar-freude/Posemo/README.md

 ## Concepts

 Posemo is a modular framework for creating monitoring checks for PostgreSQL.
 It is simple to add a new check.
-Usually just have to write the SQL for the check and add some configuration.
-And it is recommended, to write some tests for every check.
+Usually you just have to write the SQL for the check and add some configuration.
+It is recommended to write some tests for every check.

-You may look in [PostgreSQL::SecureMonitoring::Checks](lib/PostgreSQL/SecureMonitoring/Checks) for the checks which are currently ready to use.
+You may look in [PostgreSQL::SecureMonitoring::Checks](lib/PostgreSQL/SecureMonitoring/Checks) for the checks currently ready to use.

-Posemo is a modern Perl application using Moose; at installation it generates PostgerSQL functions for every check.
+Posemo is a modern Perl application using Moose; at installation it generates PostgreSQL functions for every check.
 These functions are called by an unprivileged user who can only call these functions, nothing else.
 But since they are `SECURITY DEFINER` functions, they run with more privileges (usually as superuser, and since PostgreSQL 10 as a user, which is member of `pg_monitor`).
 You need a superuser for installation, but checks can run (from remote or local) by an unprivileged user.
 Therefore, **the monitoring server need no access to your databases, no access to PostgreSQL internals; it can't change or read your data – it can only call some predefined functions.**

 For a simple check you may look below at the *SimpleAlive* Check, which simply returns always true.
 It uses a lot of defaults from `PostgreSQL::SecureMonitoring::Checks` and sugar from `PostgreSQL::SecureMonitoring::ChecksHelper`: